chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 **Resources** are the basic building blocks of our infrastructure.
 We can use resources as provided by core chef, pull resources in from community cookbooks, or we can extend and customize our own resources.

-**Recipes** are the description a specific piece of an application that we want to have running on a system.
+**Recipes** are the description of a specific piece of an application that we want to have running on a system.
 It's the ordered set of resources and potentially additional code for logic and flow control.
 Just as with a recipe for baking chocolate chip cookies or oatmeal cookies, the recipe will be specific to what we want to create.

 **Cookbooks** are a collection of recipes and other supporting files.
 One of the supporting files is the ``metadata.rb`` file that specifies the cookbook's version number.
 We can create our own cookbooks or pull from the community cookbook repository, the Supermarket.